fubar2/galaxy_tf_overlay/README.md

  The tool itself has metadata, and other options including:

+  * Unique id
-  * Command line construction to pass parameters to the script or dependency.
+  * Command line construction method to pass parameters to the script or dependency.
-  * Help text
+  * Help text and links
-  * Links to related repositories and help
   * Citations

 #### At job completion

-The new generated tool is installed in the local tools section, but will need a screen refresh to appear.
+The new generated tool is installed in the *Local tools* section, but will need a screen refresh to appear.
 Dependencies will already be installed, so it can be used like any other tool and will work the way it will work when installed into any Galaxy server.

-The new tool is installed in the Local Tools menu, ready to try out.
 Seeing the generated form will often make it possible to make adjustments so it's easier to use.
 The "redo" button ⭮ recreates the ToolFactory form, ready to adjust and rerun.
-If the tool ID is not changed, the old version will be overwritten.
+If the tool ID is not changed, the old matching one will be overwritten.

 A collection of tool related files also appears in the history, including a log of the tool test and job run.